 This treatment option includes several steps, listed directly below.
-Note: This process will be pain-free initially, but as the ACV deteriorate the wart, over a period of time, the dog might experience mild tingling and stinging sensations from the acid working to eliminate the growth.
-Therefore, apple cider vinegar should never be used on warts near a dog’s eyes or genitals.
+Note: This process will be pain-free initially, but that may change as the ACV deteriorates the wart.
+Over time, the dog might experience mild tingling and stinging sensations from the acid working to eliminate the growth.
+Therefore, you should never use apple cider vinegar on warts near a dog’s eyes or genitals.

 1. Pour a little bit of apple cider vinegar into a clean cup.

-2. Rub petroleum jelly onto the surface of all of the skin that surround the warts being treated in order to protect the dogs unaffected areas.
+2. Rub petroleum jelly onto the surface of all of the skin that surrounds the warts being treated to protect the dog's unaffected areas.

-3. Get the dog to sit or lay down in a position that results in the warts facing upward, then use a sterilized eyedropper to drop two to three drops of ACV on the top of each wart.
+3. Get the dog to sit or lay down in a position that results in warts facing upward.
+Then, use a sterilized eyedropper to drop two to three drops of ACV on the top of each wart.
 Let the ACV sit on the wart to be absorbed, and use a clean paper towel to wipe off any excess that runs off of the affected area.

-4. Keep the dog still by entertaining them with a fun toy, treat, or petting for 10 minutes, to allow the ACV to fully soak into the warts; the dog can then return to their usual activities.
+4. Keep the dog still by entertaining them with a fun toy, treat, or petting for 10 minutes.
+This allows the ACV to soak into warts fully; the dog can then return to its usual activities.

 5. Repeat this process of applying ACV to a dog’s warts three to four times each day.

-6. The top of the wart might fall off first, which can cause the ACV to sting the dog a bit, but it is important to continue applying the ACV three to four times a day until the root of the warts have been reached by the treatment, which will cause the entirety of the affected tissue to dry up and fall out of the dog’s skin, root and all.
+6. The top of the wart might fall off first, which can cause the ACV to sting the dog a bit.
+But it is important to continue applying the ACV three to four times a day.
+Continue doing so until the treatment has reached the root of warts.
+This will cause the entirety of the affected tissue to dry up and fall out of the dog’s skin, root, and all.

 7. But first, as the root of the wart dries out, a blister or red spot will form on the dog’s skin where the wart root is.
-Dog owners must use a clean washcloth and clean, warm water to carefully clean the affected areas, and then apply coconut oil to each blister or red spot, once a day until they have healed.
-The coconut oil has natural anti-fungal compounds that work to heal and regenerate skin cells.
+Dog owners must use a clean washcloth and clean the spot.
+Use warm water to clean the affected areas carefully, and then apply coconut oil to each blister or red spot.
+Do this once a day until they have healed.
+Coconut oil has natural anti-fungal compounds that work to heal and regenerate skin cells.

-This is a supplement for dogs that is comprised of medicinal mushrooms, which have beta-glucans in them that are known to have antitumor and anti-inflammatory effects.
-Additionally, this supplement can help to promote a dog’s immune system strength, resulting in the dog’s immune system being better able to fight-of the virus that is causing their warts.
+This is a supplement for dogs comprised of medicinal mushrooms, which have beta-glucans in them that are known to have antitumor and anti-inflammatory effects.
+Additionally, this supplement can help to promote a dog’s immune system strength.
+That can result in the dog’s immune system being better able to fight off the virus causing their warts.

-This vegetable oil, that can commonly be found at many drug and grocery stores, can be applied topically to a dog’s warts using sterilized fingers or cotton swabs, one time per day, every one to two days, until the warts begin to disappear.
-Administering this treatment directly to a dog’s warts will soften the warts, which significantly decreases the irritation and itchiness caused by the warts, helping to prevent the dog from scratching and digging at the warts and breaking them open, which would make them worse and slow-down or prevent the healing process.
+This vegetable oil, which you can commonly find at many drug and grocery stores, can be applied topically to a dog’s warts.
+Use sterilized fingers or cotton swabs, one time per day, every one to two days until warts begins to disappear.
+Administering this treatment directly to a dog’s warts will soften warts, significantly decreasing the irritation and itchiness caused by warts.
+That helps to prevent the dog from scratching and digging at warts and breaking them open.
+This is important, as that would make them worse and slow down or prevent the healing process.

-This is an antioxidant supplement that can be given to a dog to help boost their immune system, allowing it to be better able to fight of the papillomavirus that is causing the warts.
+This is an antioxidant supplement that you can give to a dog to help boost its immune system.
+That, in turn, allows it to be better able to fight off the papillomavirus that is causing warts.

 Immune System Boost

 Warts in dogs can appear due to a compromised or weakened immune system.
-Therefore, a dog’s warts may go away if their immune system can be improved by way of administering vitamins and other forms of immunity-boosting supplements to the dog.
-One supplement that can be given to dogs for this purpose is appropriately named “Immunosupport,”and is made using arabinogalactans, lutein, and shitake mushrooms, all of which are immunity-boosting ingredients.
+Therefore, a dog’s warts may go away if you can improve its immune system.
+You can do so by administering vitamins and other forms of immunity-boosting supplements to the dog.
+One supplement that you can give to dogs for this purpose is appropriately named “Immunosupport.”
+It is made using arabinogalactans, lutein, and shitake mushrooms, all of which are immunity-boosting ingredients.

-This treatment comes in the form of a 500 mg pill that must be given to a dog that has warts twice each day, until the warts have disappeared.
+This treatment comes in the form of a 500 mg pill.
+It would be best if you gave it to a dog that has warts twice each day until warts have disappeared.

-This supplement that is made using psorinum and sulfur, as well as thuja (which is a treatment that is discussed in greater detail directly below).
-All three ingredients in this supplement are anti-viral and can help a dog’s immune system to fight off warts.
+This supplement is made using platinum and sulfur, and thuja (which is a treatment that is discussed in greater detail directly below).
+All three ingredients in this supplement are anti-viral and can help a dog’s immune system fight off warts.

 This homeopathic treatment that comes from a tree is considered to be safe for most dogs.
 It is given to a dog orally, once each day for one week.
 Thuja is available in liquid and pellet form.
-In pellet form, a dog must be given six to ten pellets, and they must sit in the dog’s mouth (not be immediately swallowed) in order to be absorbed through the mucus membranes, 20 minutes before a meal.
+In pellet form, you must give a dog six to ten pellets.
+They must sit in the dog’s mouth (not be immediately swallowed) to be absorbed through the mucus membranes 20 minutes before a meal.

-Dog owners only need to give this treatment to their dogs for one week, then wait two weeks to see if it starts to clear-up the dog’s warts, and if it has not, a second dose can be administered.
-Note: do not give this treatment to dogs who are or could be pregnant as it can result in a loss of the pregnancy.
+Dog owners only need to give this treatment to their dogs for one week, then wait two weeks to see if it starts to clear up the dog’s warts.
+If it has not, a second dose can be administered.
+Note: Do not give this treatment to dogs who are or could be pregnant, as it can result in a pregnancy loss.

-For this treatment method, simply use a sterile knife or needle to pierce a small hole in any regular vitamin E capsule, and apply the contents internal of the vitamin E capsule directly to the dog’s warts using sterilized fingers or a cotton swab.
-This procedure should be done three to four times a day, spaced out throughout the day, for two to three weeks or until the dog’s warts are cleared-up.
+For this treatment method, use a sterile knife or needle to pierce a small hole in any regular vitamin E capsule.
+Then, apply the contents of the vitamin E capsule directly to the dog’s warts using sterilized fingers or a cotton swab.
+This procedure should be done three to four times a day, spaced out throughout the day, for two to three weeks or until the dog’s warts are cleared up.